 The average scholarship granted to freshmen is $15,832 with 87.0% of freshmen obtaining an award.
 Trying to avoid as much student debt as possible?
 Judson University and its $21,169 annual net price may be a great match for you.
 Check out all of Judson University's rankings to find out more.

 Winona State University is among your top options if you want to study Human Resource Management.
 This is a wonderful option for students who prefer the style of a small college town.

 This school is known for a low crime rate, among the safest schools in the U.S..
 This school also has grad degree programs for those who wish to continue after earning a four-year degree.
 Videos from Winona State are a good way to explore university.

 University of Oklahoma Norman Campus is a great option for individuals interested in a Human Resource Management major.
 University of Oklahoma Norman Campus human resource management students receive 4.4% more than the standard human resources student.
 Located in Norman, Oklahoma, University of Oklahoma offers a safe and sound, suburban environment for college students.

 There is a grad program accessible for students who are curious.
 University of Oklahoma has a leading women's softball team.
 Want to learn a little more about University of Oklahoma Norman Campus' campus?
 Go on a virtual tour.

 It is difficult to beat Xavier University if you wish to pursue Human Resource Management as a major.
 Based in Cincinnati, Ohio, this university is optimum for young people who flourish in an urban setting.

-Xavier University has one of the best marketing majors in the U.S..
 Excellent education for student vets has earned Xavier University a high rating.
 Xavier University supports networking amongst students and their educators, as evidenced by its 11:1 student-to-faculty ratio.
 View a few school videos to discover what is happening on campus.